Data Architect

 Responsibilities

-The successful applicant will work together with the Senior Data Manager to develop and deliver an ambitious data management agenda to support rapid-cycle evaluation.
-The Data Architect will help ensure that quality control, standardised cleaning and metadata collection is applied to the updating of core datasets used by the IAU, as well as help investigate the potential and use of new data.
+• Help ensure quality control, standardised cleaning and metadata collection is applied to updating core datasets used by the IAU, and investigate the potential and use of new data.

 The Health Foundation is an independent charity committed to bringing about better health and health care for people in the UK.